 Liquidity risk is the risk that the Company will encounter difficulty in meeting financial obligations due to shortage of funds.
 The Company's exposure to liquidity risk arises primarily from mismatches of the maturities of financial assets and liabilities.
 The Company's current liabilities have exceeded the current assets.
-However, the Company is not exposed to significant liquidity risk, as discussed in Note 2 to the financial statements.
+However, the Company is not exposed to significant liquidity risk, as the Company does not anticipate any problems in obtaining additional funding from its holding company if the need arises.
+As at the date of this report, its holding company has undertaken to provide adequate financial support to enable the Company to meet its liabilities as and when they fall due.
+Refer Note 2 to the financial statements.